-We expect the programme to be highly competitive, by which we mean only 35 out of the 50 accepted applicants are likely to progress to Phase 2 – therefore it is required to find your cofounder or cofounders from amongst participants joining at the same time.
+We expect the programme to be highly competitive, by which we mean that not everyone will automatically progress to Phase 2 – therefore it is vitally important to find your cofounder or cofounders from amongst participants joining at the same time.
 If you do not team up with anyone, you will leave the programme.
-You can apply again to the next cohort and you will remain part of the Carbon13 alumni community for life.
+You are welcome to apply again to the next cohort and you will remain part of the Carbon13 alumni community for life.

 If you have someone in mind, we strongly suggest you encourage them to apply to the programme as well.
 Our expectations are that people will find their cofounders from within the programme.